Five+ Federal Infrastructure Programs Every Planner Should Know

 Promoting Resilient Operations for Transformative, Efficient, and Cost-Saving Transportation (PROTECT)

-This new, first-of-its-kind federal formula program aims to help communities better prepare their transportation infrastructure for a rapidly changing climate.
+This new, first-of-its-kind federal program aims to help communities better prepare their transportation infrastructure for a rapidly changing climate.
 With both formula and competitive funding, the program includes $140 million for planning.

 Importantly, communities can use PROTECT to improve the resilience of transportation networks serving underrepresented communities.
 In 2022, DOT released initial formula funding.
 The launch of PROTECT competitive grants, including additional guidance on criteria and eligibilities, is now available.

 Carbon Reduction Program